OksiMosenko/practicalmachinelearning-1/index.md

                   prox = TRUE)
 ```

-The model has over an 98% accuracy:
+The model has over an 98% accuracy as seen in the confusion matrix below:

 ```r
 confusionMatrix(modelRF)